 Area Agency on Aging: The Three Rivers Area Agency on Aging (AAA) administers Older Americans Act programs, Social Services Block Grant programs, and other special grants from time to time for the purpose of providing social and nutrition services to aging individuals to help them maintain their independence.
 The AAA is responsible for developing and assisting community-based services that sustain, enhance, and promote the continuation of independence within the rural community setting.
 Three Rivers also is a Mississippi Division of Medicaid Bridge to Independence (B2I) provider and helps residents of nursing homes and ICF/MRs plan for a transition from a facility to a home in the community.

 Community and Economic Development: Our Community and Economic Development Division's primary role is to provide assistance to local governments on issues related to economic development and community improvements.
 The most recognizable function is through the preparation and administration of grant and loan applications.
 The division also provides management and program support services, and remains flexible in providing additional assistance to local governments as new needs arise.

-The Community and Development Division maintains a close working relationship with local, state, and regional economic developers by assisting in the preparation of financial packages and supporting their recruitment and expansion efforts.
-The division also provides administrative support to and for the North Mississippi Mayors Association, The PUL Alliance, the GM&O Rails-to-Trails Recreational District of North Mississipp, the CodeRED Emergency and Weather Warning System, and household hazardous waste collection days.
+The Community and Economic Development Division maintains a close working relationship with local, state, and regional economic developers by assisting in the preparation of financial packages and supporting their recruitment and expansion efforts.
+The division also provides administrative support to and for the North Mississippi Mayors Association, The PUL Alliance, the GM&O Rails-to-Trails Recreational District of North Mississippi, the CodeRED Emergency and Weather Warning System, and household hazardous waste collection days.

 Governmental Functions: Our Governmental Functions Division provides a wide variety of both administrative and technical services to local governments and other related entities.
 Among other items, the division provides technical and IT support, supplies support and training for the District-owned court management system, offers accounting software and support, solid waste collection design and operation assistance, and administrative support for the Three Rivers Solid Waste Management Authority and the GM&O Rails-to-Trails Recreational District of North Mississippi.